SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Experiment

-\textbf{Implementation Details.} In Stage I, the Gaussian LRM is based on GS-LRM~\cite{gslrm2024}, and we extended the original implementation to produce view-dependent Gaussians with 4 orders of SH.
-The local transformer contains six encoder self-attention transformer blocks, one cross-attention block, and six decoder self-attention transformer blocks (see \cref{fig:pipeline}), each of which using 512 dimensions using 8 heads implemented with Flash-Attention~\cite{dao2023flashattention2}.
-In Stage II, the refinement network has eight TTT layers.
-The fast weights are obtained by taking 5 gradient decent steps using Muon-update rule following Zhang et al.~\cite{zhang2025test}.
-We first train the local transformer in stage 1, then freeze the local transformer and train the refinement network.
-Both stages are trained using image reconstruction loss as introduced in \cref{eq:loss} with $\lambda_{perc}=0.5$.
-For stage 1, we use 9 to 16 input images, and for stage 2 we train with 1 to 4 new inputs.
-All input images are at $512\times512$ resolution, downsampled with bicubic interpolation from the original rendering resolution, except for the new views in the local refinement application, where new input views are cropped from the original 2K-resolution images to simulate close-up editing.
-Training is conducted on 16 A100 80GB GPUs and all testing and performance report is done on one A100 80GB GPU.
-Please refer to the supplementary session for more details.
+\textbf{Implementation Details.} In Stage I, the Gaussian LRM is based on GS-LRM~\cite{gslrm2024}, extended to produce view-dependent Gaussians with 4 orders of SH.
+The local transformer contains six encoder self-attention blocks, one cross-attention block, and six decoder self-attention blocks (see \cref{fig:pipeline}), each using 512 dimensions and 8 heads implemented with Flash-Attention~\cite{dao2023flashattention2}.
+In Stage II, the refinement network has 8 TTT layers.
+The fast weights are obtained by taking 5 gradient descent steps using the Muon-update rule following Zhang et al.~\cite{zhang2025test}.
+The updated voxel latents $\tilde{\mathcal{V}}$ are decoded into Gaussian attributes through one layer MLP.
+We first train the local transformer in stage I, then freeze it to train the refinement network.
+Both stages use image reconstruction loss (\cref{eq:loss}) with $\lambda_{perc}=0.5$.
+Stage I uses 9 to 16 input images; Stage 2 trains with 1 to 4 new inputs.
+All inputs are $512\times512$, downsampled from renderings, except for refinement views which are cropped from 2K images.
+Training uses 16 A100 80GB GPUs; testing is reported on a single A100.

-\subsection{Evaluation On Local Editing}
+\subsection{Evaluation on Local Editing}

+We evaluate two distinct local editing scenarios: \textit{High-Fidelity Refinement}, where the goal is to recover missing details from zoomed-in views, and \textit{Interactive Creative Editing}, where the goal is to apply artistic changes (paint-overs, generative edits) while preserving the asset's identity.